NU-iz-da-fam/CoherentGit/BasicGit.md

     git config --global user.email "you@example.com"
     ```
 - This name and email will appear when you push your code to repository.
+- Notes: From **August 13, 2021**, Github remove support for [password authentication](https://docs.github.com/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls).
+Please check [this repository](https://github.com/NU-iz-da-fam/setup-SSH-key-github-repos) if you want to create a ssh-key for you account.
 ### 3.1.
 Work with an existing repository
 - When working with an existing repos, you only need to clone, then use with git workflow.
     ```